GodfreySam/waaw-social/README.md

-# Building a social-media app with reactjs and material ui
+#social-media app with reactjs and material ui
 WAAW FOUNDATION